Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Introduction

 \section{Introduction}

-As a fundamental natural language processing (NLP) task, semantic role labeling (SRL) aims to represent the semantic meaning of an input sentence as a predicate-argument structure.
+As a fundamental natural language processing (NLP) task, semantic role labeling (SRL) uses predicate-argument structure to represent the shallow semantic meaning of sentences.
 SRL structure is shown to be helpful for many downstream NLP tasks, such as machine translation \citep{liu-2010-semantic, marcheggiani-2018-exploiting} and question answering \citep{wang-2015-machine}.

-There exist two forms of concrete SRL formalism in the community, i.e., dependency-based (or word-based) and span-based, depending on whether an argument consists of a single word or multiple words (aka a span).
-This work focuses on the more complex span-based SRL task.
-Figure \ref{fig:raw-srl} shows an example sentence, consisting of two predicates.
-The argument corresponds to a span containing one or more words.
-Semantic roles of arguments are distinguished with edge labels, such as agent ``\texttt{A0}'' and patient ``\texttt{A1}''.
+There exist two forms of concrete SRL formalism in the community, i.e., word-based (also known as dependency-based SRL) and span-based, depending on whether an argument consists of a single word or a word span.
+Compared with word-based SRL, span-based SRL is more complex due to difficulties in determining argument boundaries.
+Figure \ref{fig:raw-srl} shows the span-based SRL structure for two predicates.
+Semantic roles of arguments are distinguished with edge labels, such as ``\texttt{A0}'' (agent) and ``\texttt{A1}'' (patient).
+This work focuses on the end-to-end span-based SRL task, and proposes a unified model to simultaneously recognize predicates and arguments in the input sentence.

+In recent years, span-based SRL has achieved substantial performance boost due to the tremendous progress made by deep neural network models, especially by pre-trained language models (PLMs).
+Currently, there are mainly two mainstream approaches, i.e., BIO-based \cite{zhou-2015-end} sequence labeling and span-based graph parsing \cite{he-2018-jointly}.

-In recent years, span-based SRL has achieved significant progress thanks to the impressive capability of deep neural networks in context representation.
-The BIO-based approach of \citet{zhou-2015-end} and the tuple-based approach of \citet{he-2018-jointly} are two most representative neural network models.
-The BIO-based approach first predicts the predicates and then finds arguments for each predicate independently by labeling every word with BIO tags, like ``\texttt{B-A0}'' or ``\texttt{I-A0}''.
-The major weakness of the BIO-based approach is that a sentence usually has to be encoded and decoded for multiple times, each time for one predicate \citep{zhou-2015-end, shi-2019-simple}, thus proportionally reducing the training and inference efficiency.
+The BIO-based sequence labeling approach first identifies the predicates and then finds arguments for each predicate independently by labeling every word with BIO tags, like ``\texttt{B-A0}'' or ``\texttt{I-A0}''.
+Its major weakness is that a sentence has to be encoded and decoded for multiple times, each time for one predicate \citep{zhou-2015-end, shi-2019-simple}, thus proportionally reducing the training and inference efficiency.\footnote{Some BIO-based approaches, for example \citet{strubell-2018-linguistically}, only encode the input sentence once without using predicate indicators, but this leads to inferior performance. } \citet{zhou-2015-end} concatenate an indicator embedding to each input token, where the focused predicate corresponds to 1, and others to 0. \citet{shi-2019-simple} append the focused predicate word to the end of the sentence before getting into BERT \cite{devlin-2018-bert}.